 One possibility is that vaccine ingredients called “adjuvants,” which are used to prolong your body’s self-defense response after getting a vaccine, actually overstimulate your immune system.
 Unintentionally, these may cause your body’s immune system to act as if you were actually being infected instead of just getting a harmless vaccine.
 This could then lead to the inflamed blood vessels seen in GPA (Duggal et al).

-Another potential cause is that the brief inflammation caused by a vaccine triggers an exaggerated immune response and cause GPA symptoms (Duggal et al).
+Another potential cause is that the brief inflammation caused by a vaccine triggers an exaggerated immune response and causes GPA symptoms (Duggal et al).

 The Vaccine Adverse Event Reporting System, or VAERS, is a database that tracks reactions to vaccination.
 On the right, a list shows the more common vaccines associated with GPA.

 - Hepatitis B (Hep B)

 - Pneumococcal Vaccine

 - Tetanus and Diphtheria Toxoids and Acellular Pertussis Vaccine (TDaP)

 Normally, corticosteroids are prescribed to reduce inflammation as well as medication to suppress the immune system.
 The most common treatments for GPA include methotrexate, prednisone, cyclophosphamide, and/or Bactrim.

 In some cases, blood transfusions are required.
 Some of these treatments may have serious side effects that should be considered.
 Consulting with a physician as early as possible is key to a good prognosis.

 Am I Eligible for the Vaccine Injury Compensation Program?